BY SOFO ARCHON

 So we see almost everyone around us striving to earn more and more money, yet no matter how much money they manage to make, they still feel sad and empty, not realizing that true success doesn’t truly come from money, but from learning to live in harmony with ourselves and others.

 4. “You have to own a lot of stuff to be happy’’

 Many of us think that to be happy one needs to own a lot of stuff, especially stuff that is expensive.

 Advertising has fooled us into believing that happiness is to be found in material objects, and unless we possess a lot of them, we’ll not be able to live in joy just the way we are.
 But no matter how many possessions we have, we still feel thirsty for more, simply because the acquirement of material objects cannot satisfy our emotional needs.

 What we truly need in order to be happy is to form intimate relationships with others, to pursue our passions, to develop a mindful attitude and be grateful for the gifts that existence has offered us — and no amount of money can buy us any of these.

-5. “You have to be religious to be a good person”
+5. “You have to be religious to be a good person’’

-Another stupid thing that society expects from you is to be “religious”.
+Another stupid thing that society expects from you is to be “religious.”

 Most people have been taught from their parents, school and church that in order to have good morals and act in an ethical way towards their fellow human beings, they need to blindly believe in religion and unquestionably follow its dogmas.

-But I am telling you: this is utter horseshit.
+But I am telling you: This is utter horseshit!

 To be religiously indoctrinated means to suppress yourself in numerous ways.
-That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on yours and the world’s the well-being.
+That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on your and the world’s well-being.

-Firstly, by suppressing yourself you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
+Firstly, you fill your psyche with self-hatred, because, when you feel that you are not complete, loved and accepted as you are, how can you love yourself?
 You can only hate yourself.
 And when you hate yourself, how can you love others?
 You can’t, for self-love is the beginning of other-love.

 Lastly yet perhaps most importantly, when you believe that your religion is the only true religion, you start seeing other religions as inimical to yours and you turn against those who subscribe to them.
-Hence organized religion inevitably breeds hatred and conflict among people.
+Therefore, organized religion inevitably breeds hatred and conflict among people.

 Featured image: MichaelShapcott